aklump/breakpointX/documentation/source/README.md

 ### Create a new instance, define breakpoints

-    // Register three breakpoints that indicate these sections on the horizontal axis:
+    // Register three breakpoints that indicate these spans along the horizontal axis:
     // - 0px - 239px
     // - 240px - 767px
     // - 768px +